zeynepkarkiner/Discrete-Continuous-Distributions/README.md

-# Discrete & Continous Distributions
+# Discrete & Continuous Distributions

 -to do